khajanaybrasul0007/Linux/README.md

 # Linux
-Complete explanation and interview base Linux for devops and
+Complete explanation and interview base Linux for Devops and Cloud